 But, relative to the merchandising challenges we encounter with some of the examples listed above, we find creating custom POP displays for the wine and spirits industry to be perhaps the most challenging of all.
 Why?

 ● For starters, it’s a very demanding industry from a creativity standpoint.
-A lot of the merchandising concepts are driven by brand teams and ad agencies that are often highly creative.
+A lot of the merchandising concepts for liquor displays are driven by brand teams and ad agencies that are often highly creative.
 However, the originators of these concepts tend to have less experience in engineering and manufacturing, which often makes it challenging to execute the POP display in a way that aligns with their vision.

 ● Third, display budgets are always tight so creating custom POP displays that are cost-effective while also being creative can be tricky.